-- i) for academic equivalent employees: 8.50% of the member's pensionable earnings. - ii) for administrative equivalent employees: effective April 1, 2021 a contribution rate of 7.0% of the member's pensionable earnings.
-Prior to April 1, 2021 the contribution rate was 6.82%. - iii) for non-professional employees: effective April 1, 2021 a contribution rate of 7.0% of the member's pensionable earnings.
-Prior to April 1, 2021 the contribution rate was 6.82%. - iv) for employees of the Canadian Light Source who are members of the Unifor Local 609: 8.00% of the member's pensionable earnings. - v) for employees with less than full-time continuous employment who are eligible to join the plan: effective April 1, 2021 a contribution rate of 7.0% of the member's pensionable earnings.
+- i) for academic equivalent employees: 8.50% of the member's pensionable earnings. - ii) for administrative equivalent employees: a contribution rate of 7.0% of the member's pensionable earnings.
+Prior to April 1, 2021 the contribution rate was 6.82%. - iii) for non-professional employees: a contribution rate of 7.0% of the member's pensionable earnings.
+Prior to April 1, 2021 the contribution rate was 6.82%. - iv) for employees of the Canadian Light Source who are members of the Unifor Local 609: 8.00% of the member's pensionable earnings. - v) for employees with less than full-time continuous employment who are eligible to join the plan: a contribution rate of 7.0% of the member's pensionable earnings.
 Prior to April 1, 2021 the contribution rate was 6.82%.